jhouston2019/microsaasempireblueprint/STRIPE_SETUP.md

 # Stripe Setup Instructions for Micro-SaaS Empire Business Kit

 ## Overview
-This project has been updated to use a single one-time payment of $297 for the Micro-SaaS Empire Business Kit.
+This project has been updated to use a single payment of $297 for the Micro-SaaS Empire Business Kit.

 ## Stripe Configuration

-### 1. Create a One-Time Product in Stripe Dashboard
+### 1. Create a Single Payment Product in Stripe Dashboard

 1. Log into your Stripe Dashboard
 2. Go to **Products** → **Add Product**